 It is procedural, multi-paradigm, functional and first appeared in the year 1985.
 It was designed by Bjarne Stroustrup and was started developing at Bell Labs.
 The file name extensions are like .c, .cc, .cpp, .c++, .h, .hh, .hpp etc.C++ was standardized by the ISO (International Organization for Standardization) with the latest version published in the year 2017.
-Many programming languages like Java, C# were influenced by C++.
+C++ influenced many programming languages like Java, C#.

 GO is a programming language that was created at Google in the year 2009.
 It was designed and developed by Rob Pike, Ken Thompson, and Robert Griesemer.
-Go programming language is an open-source and was licensed under the BSD license.
+Go programming language is open-source and was licensed under the BSD license.
 Like C++ and Java, Go supports statically typing and scalability in the case of large systems.
-It was traditionally inspired by the C language.
+The C language traditionally inspired it.
 It has simplicity and safety in terms of syntax and programming features.

 Head To Head Comparison Between C++ and Go (Infographics)